vimeo/vimeo-networking-java/auth/README.md

 });
 ```

 Upon success, a [VimeoAccount](../models/src/main/java/com/vimeo/networking2/VimeoAccount.kt) is returned.
 It contains your basic access token that will be used to make requests.
-The `onError` method will inform you of three types of possible errors that can occur - API errors, invalid token errors, exceptions, and unknown errors.
+The `onError` method will inform you of four types of possible errors that can occur - API errors, invalid token errors, exceptions, and unknown errors.
 The `VimeoAccount` is stored in the `AccountStore` instance that was provided to the `VimeoApiConfiguration` and will be the account used for all subsequent requests.
 If there was previously a different account in the `AccountStore`, authenticating will overwrite the previously stored account.

 ## Scopes

 The data that you can access with the token is determined by a list of scopes.
-Here are the list of [Scopes](https://developer.vimeo.com/api/authentication#scopes) that can be provided.
+Here are the list of [Scopes](https://developer.vimeo.com/api/authentication#table-1) that can be provided.
 Each scope maps to an enum [ScopeType](../api-core/src/main/java/com/vimeo/networking2/ScopeType.kt).
 Providing a list of scopes is optional, and if you don't provide one, by default `ScopeType.PUBLIC` will be used.
 Beware that many properties returned by the API will be `null` if only the public scope is used.

 ```kotlin
 // Kotlin